 In Bolivia, prostitution and sex trafficking are endemic.
 In 2 of the country’s major cities, La Paz and El Alto, it’s estimated that there are 13,000 registered sex workers.
-Many women are forced or tricked into trafficking, and because few other jobs are available, they have no option to leave.
+Many women are forced or tricked into the sex trade, and because few other jobs are available, they have no option to leave.
 Joining an artisan cooperative provides a stable environment where women are paid a fair wage doing dignified work.
 There, they can begin to rebuild their lives.

 Many of the artisans we work with in Bolivia have been rescued from sex trafficking.
 For this reason, their identities and names are kept confidential.